 Here is the curve we get, with 5% of items being A codes and 80% being C codes:

-The idea is to target different service level according to the product classification, which will dramatically impact your Inventory Management strategy.
+The idea is to target different service level according to the product classification, which will dramatically impact your Inventory Management strategy and your cash flow.
 For items that are the major drivers of your business, you might seek nearly 100% of service level to maximize sales benefits and customer satisfaction.
 For C codes, you may seek a much lower service level, to lower your stock on a wide range of products.

 Let’s look at a practical example.